damienmckenna/metatag/README.txt

   empty on node pages, so using [current-page:title] will work around the issue.
 Note: it isn't possible to "fix" this as it's a by-product of what Exclude Node Title does - it removes the node title from display.
+* When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g. the person who authored a page.

 Related modules